 Closing costs and lender fees are usually rolled into the loan

 So how much money do you need to buy a house?

 We will go over some of the costs associated with getting a home loan and provide you with estimated cash needed in the bank to close on a mortgage.

 Upfront Costs Associated with Buying a Home

 There a usually 3 items that you will need to pay for up-front.
-The down payment, home appraisal, and cash reserves will determine how much money you need to purchase a home.
-Closing costs are rolled into the loan amount most of the time.
+The down payment, closing costs, home appraisal, and cash reserves will determine how much money you need to purchase a home.

 The Down Payment